carloliveros/uce-scripts/UCE pipeline.md

 ## STEP 8 - Sequence alignment

 ### A. Align the dataset.

-The following script will create aligned nexus files by
-locus.
+The following script will create aligned nexus files by locus.

 ```
 python ~/phyluce/bin/align/seqcap_align_2.py --fasta trogons.fasta --output trogons_aligned --output-format fasta --taxa 71 --aligner mafft --cores 12 --log-path trogons_log
 ```

-If working with an incomplete matrix:
+If working with an incomplete matrix, perform the three steps:

 1. Perform alignment as above but add the flag --incomplete-matrix: